MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementCartToClassAssociation.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphCartToClassAssociation>`: CartToClassAssociation for associating device carts with classrooms.
+`BODYPARAMETER <IMicrosoftGraphCartToClassAssociation>`: CartToClassAssociation for associating device carts with classrooms.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[ClassroomIds <String[]>]`: Identifiers of classrooms to be associated with device carts.
   - `[CreatedDateTime <DateTime?>]`: DateTime the object was created.
   - `[Description <String>]`: Admin provided description of the CartToClassAssociation.